huseyingulec/filgoBot/README.md

 ## Usage

-### Running the code automatically with gitHub actions workflow
+### Running the bot automatically with gitHub actions workflow

 Fork this repository